nick-prater/newstead-pre-school/content/policies/employment.md

 * The pre-school will not open unless there are sufficient personnel in the setting to ensure that minumum ratios are met.

+# Change History #

+* 2014-01-07: Clarify that job applications are made on a standard application form.
+Clarify what information is recorded and what is destroyed in respect of vetting procedures.